Nidish2/DataStructures/README.md

 ---

 🔢 **D1\_Arrays.java**
-Covers the basics of array manipulation including creation, traversal, insertion, deletion and differnt techniques of swapping.
+Covers the basics of array manipulation including creation, traversal, insertion, deletion and different techniques of swapping.
 Great for getting started with static data structures.

 ---